yacine20005/Aura-Meter/README.md

 ---

-*This project was created for fun by a group of friends one evening.*
+*This project was originally created for fun one night.*